 - Wear simple clothes are recommended;

-- Try to not use fancy jewellery and watches that can call attention;
+- Try to not use fancy jewelry and watches that can call attention;

 MAIN POINTS WE VISITED IN SAO PAULO OLD TOWN: